 In many states, utilities have what is known as a prescriptive easement which means the utility can enter onto private property to access power lines and the utility can do so without the property owner’s consent.

-Additionally, after having allowed the utility onto their property to trim trees near the power lines, the property owner may be required to dispose of (and pay for the disposal of) trees, branches and/or foliage or vegetation that has been trimmed and cut down by the utility.
+Additionally, after having allowed the utility company onto their property to trim trees near power lines, the property owner may be required to dispose of (and pay for the disposal of) trees, branches and/or foliage or vegetation that has been trimmed and cut down by the utility.